ag105020/CFM-Diatom/README.md

 # CFM-Diatom
 CFM-Diatom

-<br>Preparation:
+Preparation:
-Download all the files, put them in one flder and organize path.
+<br>Download all the files, put them in one flder and organize path.

 Fig 2: run s010_00_02_genfromtxt.py